16/04/2019 12:35 PM

 A common misconception is that a fence is there only for privacy or to define your land from your neighbours.
 With more of us opting to live in urban areas, urban households are ever growing, with this outdoor space is becoming more of a luxury than a commodity.
 One common debate that most of us will face is ‘how do I maximise the sunlight within my garden without compromising my privacy?’

 Light is crucial in any garden to allow plants to grow, brighten up a house, and to create an inviting outdoor environment to enjoy.
-A fence is often mistaken to only be there for privacy, and can sequentially block light from entering the garden, when really it can be used as a tool to allow light in.
+A fence is often mistaken to only be there for privacy, and can block light from entering the garden, when really it should be used as a tool to allow light in.
 If you are considering redesigning your garden or installing a new fence, it’s important to consider light and how to get the most out of it within your garden.
 This is especially the case if your garden is on the small side, or your fence walls are within close proximity to your home.
 Read our blog covering the topic in detail: 7 Stylish Garden Fence Ideas.

 Increasing light within your garden with fencing

 There are many popular styles of fence that can both provide privacy and allow light in.
 Here is our break down of our most common fence panels and some inspirational images to show you what you can do with your space.
 We’ve selected a range of panels from our Semi-Solid Fence Panel range, which as the same suggests are not completely solid therefore allowing light to pass through in some capacity.